zyuxuan0115/weekly-meeting/_posts/2023-2-18-adding-BOLT-pass.markdown

 }
 ```

-### Questions didn't answered on our slack channel
+### Questions didn't get answered on our slack channel
 - If we want to inject prefetch at runtime, it means the workloads should be always running and can accept any inputs.
 But in reality, the workloads we run (`pr`, `bfs`, `bc`) are not always running services.
 	+ in practice, is there any case that requires such workloads to be running forever?
 	+ If there is no case that requires pr to be an always running service,